XiaRui1996/rui-academic/content/publication/HMC/index.md

 ---
-title: 'A Hybrid Causal Structure Learning Algorithm for Mixed-type Data'
+title: 'The Gaussian Process Latent Autoregressive Model'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Yan Li
-  - Rui Xia
+  - admin
   - Chunchen Liu
   - Sun Liang